 - 6.1.9.1.
 Proof of scale is the responsibility of the competitor. - 6.1.9.2.
-The exact name and model designation of the prototype shall be indicated on the entry form, on the score sheet, and also in the "Proof of Scale" presentation.
-The documentation submitted by the competitor must state if the original prototype is non-aerobatic.
-The judges will discuss this information before the first flight commences in F4C.
-The Chief Judge shall make the final decision before any flight is made and this might affect the marks awarded under 6.3.6.11.d.
-(Choice of options). - 6.1.9.3.
-The scale to which the model aircraft is built is optional, but it must be stated in the "Proof of Scale" presentation. - 6.1.9.4.
+The exact name and designation of the prototype must be entered on the score sheets, the proof of scale documentation and the Competitors Declaration. - 6.1.9.3.
+The model aircraft may be built to any scale, but the scale must be entered on the Flight Score sheets. - 6.1.9.4.
 To be eligible for Fidelity to Scale (Static) points the following is the minimum documentation that must be submitted to the judges a) Photographic evidence: